opengeospatial/ets-gpkg12/README.md

 * tile matrix sets of imagery and raster maps at various scales
 * metadata

+This ETS also supports GeoPackage 1.1 and 1.0.

 Visit the [project documentation website](http://opengeospatial.github.io/ets-gpkg12/) for more information, including the API documentation.